Enriques surfaces with normal K3-like coverings: Homological characterization

 \section{Homological characterization}

 \mylabel{Homological characterization}

-Since there are many different ways to specify a complete local noetherian ring $A$, it is a priori not clear how to verify that $A$ a Zariski singularity, even if it is given in the form $A=R/(g)$ as in the previous section.
+Since a complete local noetherian ring $A$ may arise in very many different ways, it is a priori not clear how to decide whether or not it is a Zariski singularity, even if it comes with a presentation $A=R/(g)$.
 In this section, we establish a homological characterization using $p$-closed derivations and actions of height one group schemes that is both intrinsic and practical.
 We start by recalling the equivalence between finite groups schemes of height one and finite-dimensional restricted Lie algebras.
 For details, we refer to the monograph of Demazure and Gabriel \cite{Demazure; Gabriel 1970}, Chapter II, \S7.
 A very brief summary is contained in \cite{Schroeer 2007}, Section 1.